Groote Eylandt: Groote Eylandt Mining Company

 The majority of Australia's manganese reserves are located on the western side of Groote Eylandt and the deposits there comprise oolitic and pisolitic sedimentary manganese and sit within the Cretaceous Carpentaria Basin.
 Special mining leases were granted to the Groote Eylandt Mining Company (GEMCO) and it has been in operation since 25 July 1964 near the community of Angurugu and, as a part of its establishment, the town of Alyangula was built as a residence for mine workers in the late 1960s.
-GEMCO it is a wholly owned subsidiary of BHP but has become a part of South32 since 18 May 2015.
+GEMCO is a wholly owned subsidiary of BHP but has become a part of South32 since 18 May 2015.

 The mine produces more than 3.8 e6t annually – about a quarter of the world's total and, as of June 2023, it has produced more than 147 e6t of manganese ore and concentrate.

 Concerns have been raised by many community members that this mining, and the resulting dust, posed a significant risk to their health and monitoring has been in place since 2017; South32 does not dispute these readings or provide its own monitoring data.
 The World Health Organization advised that breathing even low levels of manganese can damage brain functions relating to dexterity and also damage respiratory and reproductive systems.
 To investigate the possible impacts on humans studies are being undertaken at the University of Queensland.

 Sylvia Tkac, an Anindilyakwa woman, who used to work at the mine said of it:

 We are worried about the future of our children, so we'd like them to do more testing and we'd like to know what positive programs they can put in place to stop this dust.